 If the tenant pays their own electric bill: If the tenants living in your units pay their own electric bill each month, the addition of solar power can help them reduce costs.
 Since your tenants’ electricity bills will be reduced or even eliminated, a solar PV system can be a way to justify higher monthly rent.

 If tenant electric bills are included in rent: If you pay your tenants’ electric bills each month and this service is included in the rent, installing solar can reduce your monthly operating costs.
 Solar panels produce electricity for 25+ years, so installing them can also provide a nice return on investment for your property.
 Even if you go solar with a lease, you will see savings from day one.

-A solar-powered building is also a great marketing tool when it comes to renting out your unit: solar appeals to a growing segment of Cambridge residents that care about the environment, and installing a solar energy system can help you attract tenants.
+A solar-powered building is also a great marketing tool when it comes to renting out your unit: solar appeals to a growing segment of residents that care about the environment, and installing a solar energy system can help you attract tenants.

 Landlords living offsite have similar options to those above where solar is powering all or some of the rental units.
 Solar can be a great way to attract tenants who care about the environmental or clean air benefits of solar power, and this “feature” of the unit can justify higher rents, adding to the financial benefits for the landlord.